-- (a) The individual is currently leasing the parcel. - (b) The individual is a Milwaukee County resident. - (c) The proximity to the home farm or other leased lands is 1-mile or less. - (d) The individual has access to the parcel if it is land-locked. - (e) The individual is a current renter with a good rental history.

-- (f) The individual is a current renter that has lost a rented parcel due to park needs. - (g) The parcel is being rented for small-scale vegetable plots.
+- (a) The individual is currently leasing the parcel. - (b) The individual is a Milwaukee County resident. - (c) The proximity to the home farm or other leased lands is 1-mile or less. - (d) The individual has access to the parcel if it is land-locked. - (e) The individual is a current renter with a good rental history. - (f) The individual is a current renter that has lost a rented parcel due to park needs. - (g) The parcel is being rented for small-scale vegetable plots that fall under DPRC's allowable use policies.